 The Sunset coming over the hills with moon still right in sight too.
 It’s Saturday morning Jan.
 11th.
 2020 now… coffee being served.
 So special.

 Today is another beautiful day.. morning sunrise with rooster waking us up still at Clarke’s Court Boatyard and Marina.
 Today we are having our 3rd crew member Clinton arrive in later afternoon too.
-Annabelle is going scuba diving and Dave, Marion and I are going to walk over to Hog Island.
+Annabelle is going scuba diving and we are going to walk over to Hog Island.

 The walk there from the marina is about 60 minutes or more.
 Well maybe even faster except I took lots of pictures as you may know… the views of the bay and the forest is so lush and a bit thorny here and there.
 Cactus and Termite nest here and there.